pbchase/kite_bar_parts/README.md

 # 3D models of components for kite control bars

 This repository is a collection of 3D models for components that could be used in the construction of kite control bars.
 The models were created with OpenSCAD, a programming language and development environment for 3D modelling.
 Some of these modules are complete components that have been used in actual gear.
 Some are speculative designs.
-Other are primivites used as part of a complete component.
+Other are primitives used as part of a complete component.

 ## How to view and manipulate these models